 Oven slabs are similar in shape and manufacture to Taken slabs, but the side slabs have flaps on the edges that allowed the back of the slabs, which were assembled into a five-slab kiln, to be bricked into the wall.
 Both Taken and kiln plates usually have pictorial representations and mostly show biblical or heraldic motifs until the French Revolution, after that also mythological or allegorical representations.
 The widespread use of Biblical motifs in peasant estates suggests that the Taken plates also served there as a picture Bible, which "warmed up" the mostly illiterate people with Biblical stories.

-The phenomenon of "oven" heating is limited to a narrow, geographical area.
-Oven plates were only produced in iron mills in the east of Belgium, Lorraine, Luxembourg, the Eifel, the Hunsruck and what is today Saarland.
-The oldest known plates date from the late 1500s – a time from which nothing is left over from rural culture.
+The phenomenon of Taken heating is confined to a narrow geographical framework.
+Taken plates were only produced in ironworks in eastern Belgium, Lorraine, Luxembourg, the Eifel, Hunsrück and what is now Saarland.
+The oldest known plates date from the late 15th century - a period from which nothing else has survived from rural culture.

 Cast iron stovesThe collection of stoves ranges from often elaborately decorated cannon stoves of the Wilhelminian period to often colourful continuous-fire regulation stoves clad on the inside with fireclay - the last generation of stoves before they were displaced by central heating systems.
 The great variety of stove types, especially from the second half of the 19th century, is astonishing.
 In terms of technology, a distinction is made between stoves with and without a grate in the combustion chamber.
 The former were only suitable for firing wood.
 The latter had enough "draught" to burn coal, which was becoming increasingly important as a fuel.
 Continuous-burning stoves could be operated almost indefinitely by refilling the fuel at the top and disposing of the non-combustible residues in the ash drawer at the bottom.